MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 **Q: Is Power BI search enabled by default?**

 **A:** Yes.
 Power BI search is enabled by default for Microsoft Search.
-There's no first-time setup required by the tenant admin for this feature.

 **Q: Can Power BI search be enabled or disabled for specific groups or users?**

 **A:** Currently, it can only be enabled or disabled for your entire organization.

-**Q: If Power BI search is disabled, is the Power BI search result page hidden?**

-**A:** No. The Power BI search result page will appear with a message informing users that it's not currently available for their organization.

-**Q: Will I see the Power BI search result page if I don’t have a Power BI license?**

-**A:** No. If a search user doesn’t have a Power BI license, the Power BI search result page won’t appear in Microsoft Search results.

-**Q: Will I see Power BI search results that I can't access?**

-**A:** No. Microsoft Search will only return Power BI results you have access to.

 **Q: Can I customize the Power BI search results (for example, the report type or report owner)?**

 **A:** Currently we don’t support customizing the fields included in Power BI search results.

+**Q: How much time does it take to see the affect of PowerBI Admin toggle in Microsoft Search?**

+**A:** It generally reflects in a few hours.
+In some cases it may take upto a day to show up in the list of Verticals.